Redefining mentorship for Africa's future pharmacy leaders

 In 2019, two pharmacy undergraduates at the University of Ibadan — Taiwo Olawehinmi and Yusuff Adebayo Adebisi — began a quiet revolution.
 They believed students could inspire and support one another to lead, and that African pharmacy students deserved a space to dream ambitiously and build sustainable impact.

 What started as a small cohort of 15 fellows has become a pan-African movement.
-Through six cohorts, Pharma Incubation Hub has supported nearly 400 pharmacy undergraduates across 16 African countries, connecting them with mentors, research opportunities, leadership development and a community of peers committed to excellence.
+Through six cohorts, the PIH Fellowship has supported nearly 400 pharmacy undergraduates across 16 African countries, connecting them with mentors, research opportunities, leadership development and a community of peers committed to excellence.

 The Hub fills a specific gap: it provides the right ingredients for the making of exceptional pharmacists — a blend of structured guidance, practical experience, and a network that opens doors long after the fellowship ends.